TToasterr/Everything/Single File Projects/README.md

 ### youtubegenerator.py
 Generates 10k youtube channel links and if any one of them is a real channel, opens it as a new tab.

+### randomgen.js
+Lets you input a term, and will randomly generate paragraphs of random characters until it finds it.